-Internal communication surveys often suffer from ignoring collaboration between peers.
-Feeling part of a community helps employees stay engaged at work.
+If they are openly collaborating with peers and seeking help, that’s a sign of good communication.
 A good internal communication survey must find out whether that’s happening.
-If you find out that it’s not, that means its time for some team-building activities.
+If you find out that it’s not, that means it’s time for some team-building activities.

 4. How would you rate your knowledge of the company’s goals?

-This question in an internal communications survey will help you gauge how far along you are in your communications strategy.
-It will also make employees conscious of their levels of knowledge.
-That’s never a bad thing.
+This question will help you gauge how far along you are in your communications strategy.
+It will also make your employees conscious of their levels of knowledge.
+That’s never a bad thing!

 5. Do you care about the future of your organization?

-Any good manager knows how important this question is.
+The knee-jerk answer is ‘Of course’ — but you want an honest response.
+The fact is, all good managers know how important this question is.
 Employees will only stay motivated if they care about the future of the company.
 We could even say that all internal communication efforts are aimed at this goal.

-Employees should care about the shared mission of the company.
-But do they?
+But do they truly care?
 This question will help you find out.
 An internal communications survey is simply a tool to find out how your employees feel.
 If they’re demotivated and don’t care about the company, you should know.
-If they feel that they’re a part of a team and your communication strategy is working, you should know.
+If they feel that they’re a part of a team, you should know.
 So don’t be afraid of asking bold questions.

 6. Do you feel like the company listens to your concerns?

 Till now, we’ve asked questions about whether employees are receiving information.
 A well-rounded internal communications survey also asks if communication is happening the other way around.
 Are managers listening to employees’ concerns?

 7. How do you prefer to get the information about the company?

-Tips for Conducting An Effective Internal Communications Survey
+3 Tips for Conducting An Effective Internal Communications Survey

+#1.
 Keep it Anonymous

+#2.
 Run A Sample Survey with a Focus Group

+#3.
 Follow Up On Your Survey

-The best way to make sure your organization is on track is to conduct regular internal communication surveys.
+The best internal communication survey questions are the ones that address a company’s most pressing needs.
 Problems that are not clearly visible might come up in these surveys.
-You can then use the results to overcome challenges and maintain a healthy workplace.
+You can then use the results to beat challenges and maintain a healthy workplace.